Simmered Chanpon Udon

 - 1/2 tbsp miso

-Thoroughly stir-frying the ingredients reduces simmering time while allowing them to soak up the flavor.
+Thoroughly stir-frying the ingredients allows them to soak up more flavor while reducing simmering time.

 Sprinkle with 2 tbsp of sake.
 Add 800 ml of water, the bouillon granules, salt and sugar.
 Simmer at medium heat for 6-7 minutes until the cabbage is tender.